A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Methods

-Lightcurves were generated for all the synthetic SNe with each target redshift and magnification using \texttt{SNCosmo} software \citet{barbary_sncosmo_2014}; a package with an available library of spectral-temporal models for various SNe types, and which takes into account K correction (conversion to rest frame) and the distance modulus.
-The SN templates, and normally distributed luminosity functions were selected following \citet{goldstein_rates_2019}.
-The only difference in choice being for the Ia template, where \texttt{ salt2-extended} \citet{guy_salt2_2007} \citet{pierel_extending_2018}, was used, see Table \ref{tab:LuminosityandTemplates}.
+Light curves were generated for all the synthetic SNe with each target redshift and magnification using \texttt{SNCosmo} \citep{barbary_sncosmo_2014}; a python package with an available library of spectral-temporal models for various SNe types, and which takes into account K correction (conversion to rest frame) and the distance modulus.
+The SN templates, and normally distributed luminosity functions were selected following \citep{Goldstein2019}.
+The only difference in choice being for the Type Ia template, where \texttt{ salt2-extended} \citep{guy_salt2_2007} \citep{pierel_extending_2018}, was used.
+Table \ref{tab:LuminosityandTemplates} provides details on the selected templates for the SNe, along with the parameters of the peak magnitude distribution for different types of SNe.

-Dust extinction, was included using the model of \citet{cardelli_relationship_1989} (as another built-in feature of \texttt{SNCosmo}) in the lightcurves for both the Milky Way and the host galaxy.
-In the Milky Way, $E(B-V)$ was assigned using the target coordinates in the map from \citet{schlegel_maps_1998}, and $R(V) = 3.1$ following a typical value determined for the diffuse interstellar medium in \citet{cardelli_relationship_1989}.
+Dust extinction was included using the model of \citet{cardelli_relationship_1989} (as another built-in feature of \texttt{SNCosmo}) for both the MW and the host galaxy.
+In the MW, $E(B-V)$ was assigned using the target coordinates in the map from \citet{schlegel_maps_1998}, and $R(V) = 3.1$ following a typical value determined for the diffuse interstellar medium in \citet{cardelli_relationship_1989}.
 With the host galaxies, the dust extinction slope, $R(V) = 3.1$, was used again.
 A conservative value $A_V = 0.1$ was used as each host's total extinction.
 This gives us a total $A_{\rp}$ ranging from 0.15 to 0.59, depending on the MW extinction.

-Stretch and color parameters, $x1,c$ are required to specify the \texttt{salt2-extended} Ia lightcurves.
-They characterize the intrinsic Ia drop off in magnitude and $E(B-V)$ at peak.
-They were allowed to vary, sampled from the asymmetric-Gaussian distributions determined in \citet{scolnic_measuring_2016}.
+Stretch and color parameters, $x1,c$ are required to specify the \texttt{salt2-extended} Type Ia light curves.
+They characterize the intrinsic Type Ia drop off in magnitude and $E(B-V)$ at peak.
+These parameters are sampled from the asymmetric-Gaussian distributions determined in \citet{scolnic_measuring_2016}.
 The distribution for $x1$ has a mean of 0.973, with $\sigma_{-} = 1.472$ and $\sigma_{+} = 0.222$.
-The $c$ distribution has $\mu = -0.054$, $\sigma_{-} = 0.043$ , and $\sigma_{+} = 0.101$.
+The $c$ distribution has $\mu = -0.054$, $\sigma_{-} = 0.043$, and $\sigma_{+} = 0.101$.
+This provides a good sampling of light curves typically observed for Type Ia SNe.
+The total number of CC SNe, $N_{CC}$, were divided into subtypes following \citet{eldridge_death_2013}.

-The total number of core collapse SNe, $N_{CC}$, were divided into sub-types following \citet{eldridge_death_2013}; note that this assumes similar cosmological CC relative rates as those from local measurements, i.e., this assumes no evolution with redshift, which is an open question in general \citet{strolger_delay_2020}.
 The only changes here are the grouping of IIb and IIpec with the IIL.
 See Table \ref{tab:CCsubtypesEldridge} for these rates and sub-type descriptions.